Psychosis can be a stigmatized condition.

 What is psychosis?

-The condition was first diagnosed in 1845, which led to more comprehensive studies.
-While at first psychosis was considered to be a form of mental handicap by itself, our understanding of the condition has evolved immensely and in 2019, doctors know for a fact that it usually defines an underlying illness that, in most cases, is treatable.
+The condition was first diagnosed in 1845, which led to more comprehensive studies to figure out an answer to the question “what is psychosis?” once and for all.
+At first, it was considered to be a form of mental handicap.
+Our understanding of the condition has evolved immensely and now doctors know for a fact that it usually defines an underlying illness that, in most cases, is treatable.

 The underlying conditions are not life-threatening.
-Psychosis can be caused by schizophrenia, sleep deprivation or bipolar disorder.
-Of these, sleep deprivation is the simplest to treat and bipolar disorder usually proves to be a little more difficult.
+The condition can be caused by schizophrenia, sleep deprivation or bipolar disorder.
+Out of these, sleep deprivation is the simplest to treat.
+Bipolar disorder usually proves to be a little more difficult.

 Many people live with schizophrenia.
 Sleep deprivation and alcohol abuse will get in the way of successful treatment and may worsen the condition.
 On the upside, with all the information we know about psychosis today, people who suffer from an underlying condition can find safety and understanding in others, including medical specialists.